khnhenriette/MasterThesis/MTstandard-final/README.md

 # MTstandard
-A repo for version control of the non-gamified BCI task
+This folder contains the Unity project of the gamified version of the neurofeedback task for my MSc final project